trustbloc/sandbox/docs/issuer/README.md

 - authenticate user
 - ask for user consent for data sharing
 - retrieve user data from content management system
-- call [edge service](https://github.com/trustbloc/edge-service) to create student card verifiable credential on behalf of the issuer
+- call [vc service](https://github.com/trustbloc/vcs) to create student card verifiable credential on behalf of the issuer
 - present student card verifiable credential to the user
 - create the QR Code for retrieving the verifiable credential